The Great Sphinx of Giza | A Monument to the Pharaoh Khafre

 During the time of the New Kingdom era of ancient Egypt, the Sphinx was worshipped as a deity Hor-em-akhet (or “Horus of the Horizon”).
 The pharaohs Thutmose I and Amenhotep II later restored and rebuilt the temple in the 14th century BC, dedicating it to the cult of Hor-em-akhet.

-Location: Giza Necropolis, Al Giza Desert, Giza Governorate, Egypt
+Address: Giza Necropolis, Al Haram, Giza Governorate, Egypt

-The Great Sphinx is located in the Giza Necropolis, on the outskirts of Cairo.
 The limestone statue is situated at the eastern end of the Giza Complex.
-It sits next to the causeway that connects the Pyramid of Khafre’s valley temple and its mortuary temple.
+It sits next to the causeway that connects the Pyramid of Khafre’s Valley temple and its mortuary temple.

 The Great Sphinx of Giza was carved from the bedrock of the Giza Plateau during the reign of Khafre around 2500 BC.
 It was likely built after Khafre’s Pyramid and his Valley Temple.